PC Keith Blakelock murder witness: All blacks look alike

-Mr Jacobs, 45, denies murdering PC Blakelock, who was repeatedly stabbed by a mob in Tottenham in October 1985.'Not racist'
+Mr Jacobs, 45, denies murdering PC Blakelock, who was repeatedly stabbed by a mob in Tottenham in October 1985.

 The court heard that during a police interview in August 1993 Mr Brown was asked who he had seen take part in the attack.

 He replied: "It's very hard for me because, like, I'm not a racist person but to me a black is a black, all right?

 "I can't tell the difference between them.
 To me a black man is a black man."

 When asked by Courtenay Griffiths QC, who is defending Mr Jacobs, if he still thought this way, Mr Brown said: "More or less".